HMCS Haida: Move to Hamilton Harbour

 In July 2006 Haida was "twinned" with the Polish destroyer Błyskawica in a ceremony in Gdynia, Poland.
 Both ships served in the 10th Destroyer Flotilla during the Second World War.
 The ceremony was attended by former crew members of both ships and the general public.
-The ship was visited in 2009 by Prince Charles, Prince of Wales, and his wife, Camilla, Duchess of Cornwall, and, on June 29, 2010, at Government House in Nova Scotia, Prince Philip, Duke of Edinburgh, presented to representatives of HMCS Haida the World Ship Trust Certificate.
+The ship was visited in 2009 by Charles, Prince of Wales, and his wife, Camilla, Duchess of Cornwall, and, on 29 June 2010, at Government House in Nova Scotia, Prince Philip, Duke of Edinburgh, presented to representatives of HMCS Haida the World Ship Trust Certificate.
 In September 2016, the ship was towed to Heddle Marine to undergo repairs and upgrades.
 The repairs took until December 2016 to complete.
 In February 2018, Haida was designated the ceremonial flagship of the Canadian Navy, now marked by the hoisting of a Haida tribal flag.

 Affiliations and organizations

-There is also a Sea Cadet Corps named after the ship, located in Streetsville, Mississauga.
+There is also a Sea Cadet Corps named after the ship, in Streetsville, Mississauga.
 186 Royal Canadian Sea Cadet Corps Haida, was established on 9 January 1963.
 The museum is affiliated with the Canadian Museums Association, Canadian Heritage Information Network, Organization of Military Museums of Canada and the Virtual Museum of Canada.